USEPA/EPA_MOVES_Model/docs/MOVESGlossary.md

 # MOVES Database Glossary

 Below is a list of the column names used in the MOVES default database followed by brief definitions.
-Also see the [MOVES Database Tables](MOVESDatabaseTables.md) document for schema descriptions for each table in the MOVES default database.
+Also see the [MOVES Database Tables](MOVESDatabaseTables.md) document for schema descriptions for each table in the MOVES default database

-**ageCategory**    A source age classification.
+**ageCategory**    A source age classification

 **ageGroup**    A group of vehicle ages grouped together for the purposes of modeling their emission rates as a unit

 **ageGroupID**    an integer indicator of an age group.
 Typically, the ageGroupID is the concatenation of the beginning and ending ages of the group.
-For example, ageGroupID 607 includes ages 6 and 7.
+For example, ageGroupID 607 includes ages 6 and 7

 **ageID**    a single integer value indicating the age of a vehicle, defined as the current calendar year minus the model year.
-In MOVES, ages from 0 to 30 are used.
+In MOVES, ages from 0 to 30 are used

 **altitude**    either "H" or "L" for high altitude or low altitude